MateJozsaPhys/CNDinvestigation/measure-codes/readme.md

-Here you can find algorithms for graph measures implemented in the article.
+## Here you can find algorithms for graph measures implemented in the article.

+### Structure: